 Blow out the Candles:

-This is great for calming down when upset or after exercises.
+This is one the best breathing exercise for kids to help them calm down when upset angry.
 Hold up 5 fingers like candles on a birthday cake.
 Gently breathe in and blow them out one at a time, lowering each finger as you blow it out.
 For VERY upset children I sometimes hold up my own hand in front of them as candles because they can’t even get the focus to do it themselves.

-I use this when we talk about sending heartful thoughts to people or animals that we love.
+I use this breathing technique for kids when we talk about sending heartfelt thoughts to people or animals that we love.

 Hold your hands together in the shape of a heart in front of your heart.
 Breath in and grow the heart out bigger, then breath out and bring it right back to your own heart.

 We talk about sending kind and warm thoughts out to someone in the world and then receiving them back again.
 (Like random acts of kindness!)